Skip to main content

 3 mentions Positive Neutral Negative

-The humor in the game is subtle and clever, often emerging through playful and elegant puzzle designs that occasionally surprise players with amusing twists.
-Overall, it adds a charming and lighthearted touch without overwhelming the experience.
+The humor in the game is subtle and clever, often emerging through playful and elegant puzzle designs.
+Many puzzles incorporate amusing or interesting elements, adding a lighthearted charm without overshadowing the overall experience.

-• “So many of the puzzles feel like they have something interesting or even funny to say.”
+• “So many of them feel like they have something interesting or even funny to say.”

 • “The puzzles are clever, elegant, beautiful, playful, and sometimes even funny.”